GSA/datagov-website/www.data.gov/apps.md

 The Calculator accesses several national databases that provide soil, topography, rainfall, and evaporation information for the chosen site.
 The user supplies information about the site’s land cover and selects the types of low impact development (LID) controls they would like to use.
 Application:
 It is designed to be used by anyone interested in reducing runoff from a property, including site developers, landscape architects, urban planners, and homeowners.

-* [Planning for Changing Sea Levels:](#tools-t19 "Planning for Changing Sea Levels") Helps the public understand, in a general way, some potential future vulnerabilities to changing sea levels, waves, tides, and surges in the New York and New Jersey areas.
+## Planning for Changing Sea Levels

+Helps the public understand, in a general way, some potential future vulnerabilities to changing sea levels, waves, tides, and surges in the New York and New Jersey areas.

 Sponsor:
 USACE